gettyio/getting-started/circleci/README.md

   - backend (EKS)
   - frontend (CloudFront)

-Workflows can have multiple features enabled to best attend your needs, from basic:
+Workflows can have multiple features enabled to best attend your needs, from basic to more complex cases:

 - Build and Testing flow, to guarantee your code is buildable and passes tests requirements:
 ```